 Rising clean from mud and rippling water, the lotus has long been a revered symbol of purity and transcendence.

 The bright blossom, blooming above the murkiness, represents a person of noble character brilliantly rising out from the darkness of the human world.

 Because of its symbolic meaning, the pure lotus is often regarded as a flower of heaven, sharing deep connections with the celestial realms.

 As depicted in paintings by the ancients, the celestial maidens were known to spread blessings of peace and happiness upon the earth with sprinkles of heavenly flowers.

-Inspired by the pure beauty and grace of the lotuses, our new Lotus Fairies Collection—featuring a silk scarf, an elegant necklace, earrings, and a bracelet available in rose gold and silver.
+Inspired by the pure beauty and grace of the lotuses, our new Lotus Fairies Collection—featuring an elegant necklace, earrings, and a bracelet available in rose gold and silver.